What Happened To The Sullivan Generator From Shark Tank Season 3?

 To be clear, there was actually nothing intentionally comedic about Sullivan's pitch.
 It was a mix of what Sullivan was promising with his generator and the deadpan sincerity with which he was pitching it that gave his "Shark Tank" appearance the feel of a Saturday Night Live sketch.

 Yes, the panelists had their fun with Sullivan's pitch both during his time on the sound stage and after he made his exit.
 But at the end of the day, Sullivan's concept was nothing if not compelling.
 The only question was whether the Sharks could grasp the idea enough to try and make a deal.
-Here's a look at what happened to Mark Sullivan and The Sullivan Generator after "Shark Tank."
+Here's a look at what happened to Mark Sullivan and the Sullivan Generator after "Shark Tank."

-What happened with The Sullivan Generator on Shark Tank?
+What happened with the Sullivan Generator on Shark Tank?

 As noted, Mark Sullivan's "Shark Tank" pitch was about as far from one of those tragicomic farces that befell even well-received products like Haven Door Locks.
-Rather, the inventor briefly introduces himself to the panel consisting of Robert Herjavec, Barbara Corcoran, Kevin O'Leary, Daymond John, and outgoing "Shark Tank" star Mark Cuban before getting down to business.
+Rather, the inventor briefly introduced himself to the panel consisting of Robert Herjavec, Barbara Corcoran, Kevin O'Leary, Daymond John, and outgoing "Shark Tank" star Mark Cuban before getting down to business.
 As for the business side of Sullivan's pitch, the ask was sizable to say the least, with the inventor seeking $1 million in funding for 10% equity in his generator venture.

-What happened after Shark Tank?
+What became of the Sullivan Generator after Shark Tank?

-Unfortunately for Mark Sullivan, there was further laughter as the panelists continued to ask questions, particularly when he pointed out that, apart from his scientific patents, he also makes money writing music and making leather clothes and purses.
+Unfortunately for Mark Sullivan, there was further laughter as the panelists continued to ask questions, particularly when he pointed out that, apart from his scientific patents, he also made money writing music and making leather clothes and purses.
 We'll spare you the barbs tossed the inventor's way before and after he left the studio.
 Despite the fact that he could not tempt anyone into making a deal during his "Shark Tank" appearance, you have to admire Sullivan's idealism.
-In his post-pitch comments, he boldly proclaiming, "Inventors like me are what will save America!"
+In his post-pitch comments, he boldly proclaimed, "Inventors like me are what will save America!"

 Sullivan's web page is optimistic too.
-He notes that his desire to see The Sullivan Generator brought to fruition is because he believes a clean, renewable energy source could level out the unequal distribution of resources plaguing society while also making countries like America completely energy independent.
+He notes that his desire to see the Sullivan Generator brought to fruition is because he believes a clean, renewable energy source could level out the unequal distribution of resources plaguing society while also making countries like America completely energy independent.
 More than a decade after Sullivan unveiled his vision to the "Shark Tank" panelists, and thus the world at large, it would seem he has still not found an investor willing to pony up the funds to get the project off the ground.

 Though Sullivan has yet to build one of his generators, his site notes that he still owns a legal patent that covers 36 separate claims for the components that make the device work.
 So, if anyone is looking to build a gold- and power-producing hurricane machine anytime in the foreseeable future, they'll likely need to deal with him.